tejuscs/ADBD-Labs/adb-prov-exacc/adb-prov-exacc.md

 The VM Cluster Network Details page is now displayed.
 Initially after creation, the state of the VM cluster network is **Requires Validation**

-Next, you may proceed to select a backup destination for your Autonomous Database backups
+Next, you may proceed to select a backup destination for your Autonomous AI Database backups

 ## Task 3: Create a Backup Destination